 There are two plant room areas in the building.
 One is located on the basement levels and the other at roof level.
-Due to the core being built after the main structure, the starting point for the main works on the basement's plant room area have been linked to the core being completed to Level 05.
+The installation works on the basement's plant room area will require to the core being completed to Level 05.
 The works to the upper-level plant commence once Level 10 roof slab and associated upstands are complete and waterproofed.